ualsg/ualsg.netlify.app/content/post/2021-09-roofpedia-news/index.md

 subtitle: "Our research is in the news again.
 Our method ranks Singapore highly amongst 17 cities for solar roof utilisation"
 summary: "Our research is in the news again.
 Our method ranks Singapore highly amongst 17 cities for solar roof utilisation"
 authors: [admin]
-tags: [press release, research, paper, news, urban farming]
+tags: [press release, research, paper, news, solar roofs, green roofs]
 categories: []
 date: 2021-09-10T08:43:28+08:00
 lastmod: 2021-09-10T08:43:28+08:00